 By sticking to zero-knowledge technologies and maintaining a rigid user privacy model, Internxt users' files can only be accessed by the user and their chosen collaborators.
 That means no first or third-party access to data at all.

 Internxt’s interface is handsome and sleek and is accessible on all devices and operating systems.
 They also offer photo-sharing and file transfer services.
 Internxt is also the best of the affordable Dropbox alternatives for users who value security and privacy above all else, as it's 10GB free plan is sizable and comes with all premium features enabled.

 Internxt really shines when it comes to working with confidential information or sensitive materials.
-For example if you’re doing freelance voice over work, you’ll need a secure service to share large files with your clients or collaborate with text to speech software developers.
+For example, if you do freelance voice over work, you’ll need a secure service to share large files with your clients or collaborate with text to speech software developers.
 Internxt ensures it will remain encrypted and shared with specified collaborators.

 Pro: Open-source and all data gets end-to-end encrypted, safest and most secure service available.